mateocallec/mateocallec/README.md

 #### Simple FTP Client

-Automated FTP client for CMS installation.
+Automated FTP client for installing a CMS (also created by myself).

 #### Development Tools